Automorphism groups and linearizability of rational Fano conic bundle threefolds: Equivariant intermediate Jacobian torsor obstructions

-for some $G$-invariant class $n\in\Z$. \end{dfn} The following theorem asserts that the IJT-obstruction is an obstruction to projective linearizability. \begin{thm}(\cite[Theorem 3.3]{1}) Let $X$ be a smooth projective rational threefold over $k$ with a regular and projectively linearizable action of a finite group $G$.
+as $G$-equivariant principally polarized abelian varieties. \end{dfn} The following theorem asserts that the IJT-obstruction is an obstruction to projective linearizability. \begin{thm}(\cite[Theorem 3.3]{1}) Let $X$ be a smooth projective rational threefold over $k$ with a regular and projectively linearizable action of a finite group $G$.
 Then there exists a smooth projective curve $C$ with a regular $G$-action such that for any $G$-invariant class $\gamma\in \NS^2(X)$, we have a $G$-equivariant isomorphism

-for some $G$-invariant class $n\in\Z$.
+for some $G$-invariant class $n$.
 When $\gamma=0$, we get a $G$-equivariant isomorphism

 as $G$-equivariant principally polarized abelian varieties.